luca-serra/automatic-music-genre-classification/README.md

 Install the requirements using `pip install -r requirements.txt`

 ## Data
-The dataset used in our work is the GTZAN genre collection dataset, created by George Tzanetakis, available for download at [marsyas.info/downloads/datasets.html].
+The dataset used in our work is the GTZAN genre collection dataset, created by George Tzanetakis, available for download at [this page](marsyas.info/downloads/datasets.html).
 (Approximately 1.2GB) However, we provided the [CSV file](https://github.com/luca-serra/automatic-music-genre-classification/blob/master/Code/extracted_features.csv) (obtained thanks to `feature_extraction.py` run on the dataset) used in the program.

 ## Usage
  Run the python file `main_classification.py` or `main_classification_with_vote.py`.